 We all know the Strictly Come Dancing winner lifts the glitterball trophy - but is there any prize money?

-This weekend saw the latest Strictly Come Dancing final results as 2019's champion was crowned.
+This weekend saw the sees the latest Strictly Come Dancing final results as 2020's champion was crowned.

-Three celebs went into this Saturday's show with Emma Barton, Karim Zeroual and Kelvin Fletcher fighting for the glitterball trophy.
+Four celebs go into this Saturday's show with singer HRVY, actress Maisie Smith, reality star Jamie Laing and comedian Bill Bailey fighting for the glitterball trophy.

 But there's reportedly an extra prize for the winner.